Legal online gambling with

 Mobile sports betting is GO in the motor racing capital of the US.
 Bettors can wager from anywhere within The Hoosier State from a mobile device or by visiting the sportsbook at one of the state's land-based casinos.

-Few would have had Indiana at the forefront of sports betting but that’s exactly where they are.
 Retail and online sports betting is in full flow with DraftKings, FanDuel, and BetRivers all live.
-888, bet365, Fox Bet and William Hill are just four names rumored to be launching in the not so distant future in what’s set to become, rather surprisingly, a super competitive market.
+888, bet365, Fox Bet and William Hill are just four names rumored to be launching in the not so distant future in what’s set to become, rather surprisingly, a super competitive market for the 6.7 million residents.

 Originally exempt from the ban on sports betting imposed by PASPA, Oregon was always likely to feature among the first states to launch.
 Onboard with online sports betting, Oregonians can bet on the Blazers at the state’s only sportsbook app, Scoreboard, overseen by the Oregon Lottery.